TahaRostami/TahaRostami.github.io/Chess.markdown

 ---
 layout: page
-title: SELECTED CHESS GAMES
+title: PREVIOUS LIFE
 icon: fa fa-gamepad fa-fw w3-margin-right
 permalink: /selected-chess-games/
 txtAlign: justify
 ---

-# Selected chess games
+# Previous Life

 I was initiated into the game of chess by one of my cousins at the tender age of nine.
 At that time, the game was a delightful but unrealistic experience, as there was no differentiation between different pieces.
 We could even hit the kings!
 However, my world was shattered a year later when I learned about check and mate from another cousin.
 I should have intuitively known such rules before, as the real world is governed by laws and rules that favor certain kinds of discrimination.
 From that moment on, I was hooked.
 I played with family members and against chess engines whenever I could.